 That would reverse a 2012 change that widened the bank’s remit toward employment and development.
 Milei blames that broader mandate for years of money-printing and the inflation it fed.

 The rest of the package rounds out the agenda.
-It covers a new capital-markets law, a second stage of a scheme to bring undeclared savings into the open, deregulation of the insurance market and fresh fiscal rules.
+It covers a new capital-markets law, a second stage of a scheme to bring undeclared savings into the open, insurance deregulation and fresh fiscal rules.

 The timing is telling.
 The announcement comes as the government tries to move past a rough political stretch, deepened by the resignation of the cabinet chief amid a corruption investigation.

 The central-bank piece also ties into Argentina’s deal with the International Monetary Fund.
-The Fund has long pushed for stronger institutional independence as a guarantee that stabilisation holds after a change of government.
+The Fund has long pushed for stronger independence as a guarantee that stability holds after a change of government.

 Critics see a different story.
-The opposition and some analysts argue the cuts already made to health, science and public works amount to severe austerity, a charge the government rejects as the necessary price of balancing the books.
+The opposition and some analysts say the cuts to health, science and public works amount to severe austerity, a charge the government rejects as the price of balancing the books.

 Markets have largely rewarded the discipline so far.
 Argentina’s country-risk gauge has fallen toward an eight-year low, and foreign money has kept buying the reform story through a run of bond and equity gains.

 The reforms aim to keep that confidence intact.
-By writing discipline into law rather than leaving it to any one president’s will, the government hopes to narrow the gap between short-term gains and lasting change.
+By writing discipline into law, rather than leaving it to one president’s will, the government hopes to close the gap between short-term gains and lasting change.

 What is in Milei’s reform package?

-It bundles a US-style government shutdown mechanism, a central bank charter overhaul, new fiscal rules, a capital-markets reform, an asset-regularisation scheme and insurance deregulation.
+It bundles a US-style government shutdown, a central bank charter overhaul, new fiscal rules, a capital-markets reform, an asset-regularisation scheme and insurance deregulation.
 The measures were finalised with the economy minister, the deregulation minister and the central bank chief before being announced.

 Why does this matter for investors?